 Myerscough Basketball Academy is an elite player development programme for 16 to 19 year olds, which combines top-level basketball training with academic study.

-Under the direction of Programme Leader Neal Hopkins, Myerscough has produced three EABL Conference Players of the Year and seen a three players each named to the EABL North/West Conference First and Second Teams.
+Under the direction of Programme Leader Neal Hopkins, Myerscough has produced three EABL Conference Players of the Year and had four players named to the All-EABL North/West Conference First Team and five to the Second Team.

 What the Academy can offer:

 - Scholarship opportunities to UK Universities for some students

 - National Centre for Sporting Excellence - the best coaches, facilities and support

 - Bursary Funds - up to £1,200 to support your studies

 - Top 10% of colleges nationwide for academic success